Skip to content

 }

-SubTest2 may be used to check login with invalid Credentials (i.e. it is a fail-test).
-Main.js from SubTest2 looks like:
+SubTest2 can be used to check login with invalid credentials (i.e., it is a fail-test).
+The Main.js file for SubTest2 looks like this:

 function Test(params)